 - Dignity Conserving Practices refer to a variety of personal approaches or techniques that patients used to increase or maintain their sense of dignity.

-A recent study using these themes found that 'not feeling treated with respect or understanding' and 'feeling a burden to others' were the most highly endorsed dignity-related concerns.
+A study using these themes found that 'not feeling treated with respect or understanding' and 'feeling a burden to others' were the most highly endorsed dignity-related concerns.

 - Chochinov has proposed a simple mnemonic to support dignity conserving care: